vkuznet/CMSWebAnalytics/README.md

 ![access2](https://github.com/vkuznet/CMSWebAnalytics/blob/master/images/plot2.png)

 ### Tasks
+We may either try to use existing [code](https://github.com/dmwm/analytics) and setup it elsewhere.
+Or, we can write very simple python go Go-based parser and produce JSON files which later can be fed into CERN MONIT system.

 - write Go-based parser to parse apache log files.
 Here is an example of apache
   entry:
 ```